inet-framework/inet-tutorials/configurator/doc/step1.md

 ### The configuration

-The configuration for this step uses the `ConfiguratorA` network, defined in <i>ConfiguratorA.ned</i>.
+The configuration for this step uses the `ConfiguratorA` network, defined in <a srcfile="configurator/ConfiguratorA.ned"/>.
 The network looks like this:

 <img class="screen" src="step1network.png">